 Answer 2:

-Regarding guidance of potential differentiated handling of (S)RTCP packets, SA4 believes that providing the same handling for both (S)RTP and (S)RTCP packets will be desirable in the absolute majority of cases.
+Regarding guidance of potential differentiated handling of (S)RTCP packets, SA4 believes that mapping both (S)RTP and (S)RTCP packets to same QoS Flow will be desirable in the absolute majority of cases.
 Any other approach would need explicit motivation and study of potential benefits and drawbacks.

-SA4 believes that (S)RTCP Packet Type and SSRC value would suffice as extended (S)RTCP packet filters, in case it would be motivated to separate out specific (S)RTCP packets or Packet Types.
+SA4 believes that (S)RTCP Packet Type and SSRC value would suffice as extended (S)RTCP packet filters, in case it would be motivated to separate out specific (S)RTCP packets or Packet Types, recognizing that there also exist sub-divisions for some (S)RTCP Packet Types (e.g., RTCP FB in IETF RFC 4585 and RTCP-XR in IETF RFC 3611).
+SA4 is considering differentiated treatment of (S)RTCP packets within a QoS Flow using the PSI mechanism but did not come to a conclusion.

-To summarize, SA4 suggests the following: (S)RTP multiplexed media Packet Filter information should, depending on availability, be including at least either:

-Synchronization Source (SSRC) and / or;

-Payload Type or Packet Type (depending on whether the Packet Filter is for (S)RTP or (S)RTCP)

-or,

-Media Identification (MID)

-SA4 would like to add that depending on which of the cases above applies, either multiple (SSRC, PT) or multiple MID values can be included in the Packet Filter information.

 2 Actions

 To SA WG2